-Medical Negligence/Malpractice Lawyer in Kansas City
+Medical Malpractice Lawyer in Kansas City, Missouri

 Some of the reasons a physician might confront a medical malpractice claim include a failure to diagnose, medication errors, failure to warn a patient of side effects and risks of treatment, misreading x-rays, or performing medical services without patient consent.
 Errors during surgery or childbirth injuries are also reasons for medical malpractice suits.
 Doctors who aren’t particularly diligent in maintaining a level of caution and exercising a high standard of care may find themselves the object of a medical malpractice suit at some point in their careers.

 If you believe that your treatment under the care of a physician has been negligent or wrongfully prescribed, contact our Kansas City personal injury lawyers today.
 Fowler Pickert Eisenmenger Norfleet is an experienced Kansas City medical malpractice law firm who has a very successful track record handling medical malpractice suits and can help you receive the compensation you deserve for your pain and suffering.

 Who is Liable in a Medical Malpractice Suit?

 Medical malpractice is a form of professional negligence.
 Any health care provider can be liable in a medical malpractice lawsuit.
 Medical malpractice is an act or omission by the health care professional that does not live up to the standard of care.
 You can file a medical malpractice claim against any medical professional.
 This includes:

 You can file a medical malpractice lawsuit in Kansas City against any health care professional who causes you harm while you are in a patient-provider relationship.
 If you believe that institutional reasons are responsible for your injuries, you may also file a medical practice claim against the hospital.